A letter from your new teachers Miss Spoto and Miss Diffey

 School Closure Update

-There are many well-known people doing lessons via You Tube, Instagram and Facebook.
+There are also many well-known people doing lessons via You Tube, Instagram and Facebook.
 Our favourites include: Joe Wicks (PE), Steve Backshall (Science), Myleene Klass (music), Carol Vorderman (maths), David Walliams (stories) and Floella Benjamin (stories).
-There are also lots of programmes for children on BBC i-player.
+There are also lots of programmes for children on BBC i-player too.

-If you need any support with home learning, Miss Machin's work email address has been sent out via text.
+If you need any support with home learning or would like to share your home learning, Miss Machin's work email address has been sent out via text.

 Importantly, remember to play, have fun, make memories and keep safe!